SAUBHAGYA-207/STL10/README.md

 ## 🙌 Acknowledgment

 This project was developed as part of the **Shrink or Sink Challenge**, focusing on achieving **high accuracy under strict model size constraints**.
+We also acknowledge the support of the **Paramrudra HPC Cluster at IIT Patna** for enabling efficient model training.

 ---